spereverde/demjson3/README.md

 <b>Version 2.0</b>, released 2014-05-21, is a MAJOR new version with many
 changes and improvements.

-Visit http://deron.meranda.us/python/demjson/ for complete details and documentation.
 Additional documentation may also be found under the "docs/" folder of the source.

 The biggest changes in 2.0 include: